 Transcript: National Security Adviser Gen. James Jones and Sen. John McCain, R-Ariz.

-Exclusive First Interview with President Barack Obama's National Security Adviser
+Exclusive interview with President Barack Obama's national security adviser.

-STEPHANOPOULOS: Good morning and welcome to THIS WEEK.
-Our exclusive headliners today: General Jim Jones, Senator John McCain.
+May 10, 2009 — -- STEPHANOPOULOS: Good morning and welcome to THIS WEEK.
+Ourexclusive headliners today: General Jim Jones, Senator John McCain.

 (BEGIN VIDEO CLIP)